|Elliott Sound Products||Audio Signal Mixing|

 Virtual earth mixers have an interesting characteristic that will seem strange at first.
 Even though the gain for a signal from each individual channel may be unity (a common approach), the circuit has a far greater gain for noise.
 This 'noise gain' is created because all of the input (mixing) resistors are effectively in parallel.
 So while the signal gain for one channel may be unity, the noise gain is ...

-For the 3 channel mixer shown, the noise gain is therefore 3, and this applies whenever the inputs are connected to a source.
+For the 3 channel mixer shown, the noise gain is therefore 3 (at least when all pots are at maximum or minimum), and this applies whenever the inputs are connected to a source.
 Noise gain is minimised by disconnecting all mixing resistors that are not being used.
 The signal gain is not affected when channels are connected or disconnected because of the virtual earth mixing scheme, and there are no clicks or pops provided there is no DC in any of the channels.

 However ... while signal gain at mid frequencies may not be affected as channels are switched in and out, the frequency response of the mixing amplifier is what you would normally expect with it operating at the noise gain obtained using the above formula.